 “No, that’s not how it’s going to work.”
 Sairek shook his head.
 “It’s either all of us, or nothing.”

-Eseras blinked at him, confused.
-“Pardon?”
+Eseras blinked at him, confusion on her expression.
+“Pardon me?”

 Sairek raised and looked at the paper in his left hand as he spoke.
 “A fair contract should be equal parts give and take, do you not agree?
 Therefore, we each should have to put in an equal amount of effort into a contract or be compensated a fair amount for either the effort or stake we put in.
 It’s not fair if only you gain, and it’s not fair if the only thing I put at risk and put to work is Varhi himself.”
 Sairek looked back towards Eseras as he continued.